awsdocs/amazon-mwaa-user-guide/doc_source/samples-sql-server.md

 ------

-## Apache Airflow v2\.0\.2 connection<a name="samples-sql-server-conn"></a>
+## Apache Airflow v2 connection<a name="samples-sql-server-conn"></a>

-If you're using an Airflow connection in Apache Airflow v2\.0\.2, ensure the Apache Airflow connection object includes the following key\-value pairs:
+If you're using a connection in Apache Airflow v2, ensure the Airflow connection object includes the following key\-value pairs:

 1. **Conn Id: ** mssql\_default